matrix-profile-foundation/tsmp/README.md

 This is under development and is intended to be a MP toolkit

-Further files will be provided with actual use cases as ‘classification’, ‘motif extraction’, ‘MDS visualization’, etc.
+Further files will be provided with actual use cases as ‘Classification’, ‘MOTIF extraction’, ‘MDS visualization’, etc.

 Please be welcome to suggest improvements.